How To Define “Sociopath”

 Benefits of online therapy

-Online therapy may provide individuals who experience symptoms of ASPD and potentially co-occurring conditions, such as anxiety and depression, with a safe space to talk about their emotions freely without fear of being judged.
+Online therapy may provide individuals who experience symptoms of ASPD or other personality disorders and potentially co-occurring conditions, such as anxiety and depression, with a safe space to talk about their emotions freely without fear of being judged.
 This may be especially helpful for those diagnosed with ASPD since many individuals may not feel comfortable discussing these topics in traditional settings due to the stigma associated with these conditions.
-Online therapy may also be a convenient option as it can allow you to access therapy from anywhere you want at a time that works for you.
+Online therapy may also be a convenient option as it can allow you to get therapy from anywhere you want at a time that works for you.

 Effectiveness of online therapy